Forgive the long title, but these regulations are important for Limited Company Contractors (or Personal Service Companies) and agency temps.

 - Provide terms and conditions to companies hiring temps – detailing the fees they need to pay and what procedures they have in place for unsatisfactory workers (how and when a hirer should tell them a worker is unsatisfactory; and what they will do about it – terminate the workers assignment, try to solve the problem or supply a different worker).

 If you believe your Agency is charging you inappropriate fees, you can make a complaint to the Employment Agency Standards Inspectorate (EAS) here.

 From 6th April 2020 all agency workers must be provided with a “Key Information Document” before they agree terms with the employment business (temp agency).
-This should contain information about the relationship between the temp, the agency and the hirer, so temps are clear about their pay and deductions.
-The document must be no longer than two sides of A4 paper and must be written in a simple and clear style.
+This should contain information about the relationship between the temp, the agency and the hirer, so temps are clear about their pay (and pay intervals) and deductions.
+It must also give contact details for the Employment Agency Standards Inspectorate (EAS).
+The document must be no longer than 2 sides of A4 paper and must be written in a simple and clear style.